Location-Aware Pretraining for Medical Difference Visual Question Answering

-In this work, we address these limitations by introducing a domain adaptive pretraining stage where the vision encoder is optimized via \textbf{location-aware objectives that enforce a fine-grained understanding of anatomical structures}.
-To achieve this, we adapt the multi-task generative framework \cite{beyer2023study} by incorporating three distinct region-level supervision tasks: (i) \textbf{automatic referring expressions}, which involves predicting bounding box coordinates from automatically generated captions for specific image regions, (ii) \textbf{conditional automatic referring expressions}, which involves predicting bounding box coordinates from anatomical region names and generated captions for specific image regions and (iii) \textbf{grounded captioning}, which involves jointly predicting bounding box coordinates and captions from the image.
-These tasks align image regions defined by bounding boxes with their corresponding clinical descriptions, forcing the encoder to capture fine-grained visual details and spatial relationships.
-Subsequently, we freeze the vision encoder, and jointly finetune the multimodal projection layer and the language model for the medical difference VQA task.
-Our contributions can be summarized as follows: \begin{itemize} \item We propose a multimodal pretraining framework that integrates location-aware tasks---specifically grounded captioning, automatic referring expressions and conditional automatic referring expressions---into the standard auto-regressive generative training of medical vision–language models. \item We conduct comprehensive ablation studies on the proposed location-aware tasks, demonstrating that each objective contributes to representation learning, with the full synergistic combination yielding the best performance. \item We demonstrate that this grounding-centric pretraining strategy significantly enhances the vision encoder's adaptability to the medical domain, leading to substantial improvements on the challenging medical difference VQA task. \end{itemize}
+Following this location-aware pretraining stage, we freeze the vision encoder and jointly fine-tune the multimodal projection layer and language model for the medical difference VQA task.
+Our contributions can be summarized as follows: \begin{itemize} \item We introduce a multimodal pretraining framework that augments standard auto-regressive training of medical vision--language models with location-aware objectives, including grounded captioning, automatic referring expressions, and conditional automatic referring expressions. \item We perform comprehensive ablation studies on the proposed location-aware tasks, showing that each objective contributes to improved visual representation learning, with their combined use yielding the strongest performance. \item We demonstrate that this grounding-centric pretraining strategy substantially improves the vision encoder’s adaptation to the medical domain, resulting in significant gains on the challenging medical difference VQA task. \end{itemize}